franciscovillaescusa/CAMELS_Multifield_Challenge/docs/source/description_maps.rst

    params_map = params[map_number//15]

-See this `colab <https://colab.research.google.com/drive/1bT1OXxEPi2IaFs7sJn96M7scFtiKLygj?usp=sharing>`_ for further details on how to manipulate the images and the value of the parameters.
+See this `colab <https://colab.research.google.com/drive/1bT1OXxEPi2IaFs7sJn96M7scFtiKLygj?usp=sharing>`_ for further details on how to manipulate the images and the values of the parameters.

 3D grids